scania-digital-design-system/sdds/theme/core/typography/README.md

 ### How to use

-See all available tokens in [digitaldesign.scania.com](https://digitaldesign.scania.com/foundation/typography)
+See all available tokens in [Tegel Design System](https://digitaldesign.scania.com/foundation/typography)

 ```html
 // style.scss